tazeenq/team27_project/README.md

 The retail industry in Canada is very competitive.
 In a competitive industry, it is essential to understand customer spending behaviors to execute optimized marketing strategies and guide strategic decision-making.
 Classifying customers as high spenders based on their demographics and purchase attributes can help businesses target the right audience and allocate their resources efficiently.

 ## Answer to the Research Question
-My research question was:<br><br>
+My research question was:<br>

-*Can we classify whether a customer will be a high spender based on their demographics (age, gender) and purchase attributes (product category, quantity)?*<br><br>
+*Can we classify whether a customer will be a high spender based on their demographics (age, gender) and purchase attributes (product category, quantity)?*<br>

-After running the KNN Model on the dataset, I can conclusively say that yes, the KNN model can effectively classify high spenders based on the purchase attributes.<br><br>
+After running the KNN Model on the dataset, I can conclusively say that yes, the KNN model can effectively classify high spenders based on the purchase attributes.<br>

 I can also confidently say that:
 - The model has an overall accuracy of 95%, indicating reliable predictions.